 There have been a lot of studies done in the field of misconceptions and alternative conceptions.
-More focus here has been given to the topic misconceptions/ alternative conceptions in science and they are studied as physical science comprising of misconceptions/alternative conceptions in the field of maths, physics and chemistry and biological science comprising of misconceptions/alternative conceptions in the field of maths conceptions in the field of biology.
+More focus here has been given to the topic misconceptions/ alternative conceptions in science and they are studied as physical science comprising of misconceptions/alternative conceptions in the field of maths, physics and chemistry and biological science comprising of misconceptions/alternative conceptions in the field of biology.
 Following are some of the studies done in the field of misconception/ alternative conception.